paulovitch/paulovitch/README.md

 - 📌 B2B Content Marketer and SEO strategist
 - 📊 Learning **Python** to work with SEO data and build analysis tools
 - ⛓️ Learning **Solidity** to understand and audit smart contracts
-- ☁️ Currently writing and editing content for a **Cloud Computing business & AWS Partner**
+- ☁️ Currently writing and editing content for a **Teracloud, Cloud Computing AWS Partner**

 ---

 <!-- Badges opcionales -->
 <!-- GitHub Stats, Visitors, etc. -->